VernierST/godirect-examples/python/readme.md

     - Set the argument as a 1D list to enable sensors for a single device, such as [1] to enable sensor 1 or [1,2] to enable sensors 1 and 2.
   - `gdx.select_sensors([[1,2,3],[1]])`
     - Set the argument as a 2D list of lists of the sensors you wish to enable for multiple Go Direct devices.
 For example, set the argument as [[1,2,3],[1]] to enable sensors 1,2 and 3 for the first device and sensor 1 for the second device.
+- How do you know what sensors are on your device and what the sensor numbers are?
+Simply run an example leaving the `gdx.select_sensors()` argument blank and you will see the list in the terminal.
+You can also run the example called 'gdx_getting_started_device_info.py' to find this information.

 ### `gdx.start()`
 - Start collecting data at a specified period (time between samples) from the sensors that were selected in the `select_sensors()` function.